cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 [Click to view the table 5.](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/survey/Survey.html) *Ranking of identified properties.*

 The image in Figure 23 is a bar chart that compares various principles based on their average ratings, with extending bars representing the standard deviation.
+The standard deviation describes the amount of variation in voting principles,[^wachs] naming the higher the standard deviation, the more dispersed the votes are.
 The x-axis lists principles, while the y-axis represents their respective average calculated considering the numerical representation of the Likert anchor.

 Among the highest-rated principles, Privacy and Minimal Disclosure leads with an average score of 4.96, followed by Portability at 4.92.
 Other principles scoring relatively high include Persistence (4.70) and Cost (4.55).
 In the mid-range, principles such as Access and Availability (4.18), Usability and Consistency (4.07), Security and Protection (4.07), and Consent (4.00) show moderate importance.